 Ghee is an integral part of Iyengar cooking and a must have in most Indian kitchens.
 In fact, a traditional meal when served, does not get a go ahead to be eaten until ghee is drizzled over.

 Ghee has more of a sacred role in the Indian culture than that of a mere food flavor enhancer.
 It is an unsurpassed choice for lighting lamps used in worshiping and any food offering to God is always sprinkled with Ghee.
-It is even considered as a sattvic food to nourish the spiritual soul.
+It is considered as a sattvic food to nourish the spiritual soul.

 The best ghee it seems, is known to be made from a free-range grass-fed cow’s milk.
 I have had enough and more of my fair share of Ghee having grown up on a daily potion of it.
 Ghee that smells, tastes as well as is good for you is really hard to find in stores.
 So, I always swear by home-made Ghee, a purist’s dream come true.